Monodromy Defects in Maximally Supersymmetric Yang-Mills Theories from Holography: Defect Entanglement Entropy

 In this case we have $G(y) = y^{\frac{2}{3}}H^{\frac{1}{3}}$, and together with \eqref{eq:5DU13functions} we find

 In this case ($p=3$) the bound \eqref{eq:mBound} is also saturated.
 Then, the defect entanglement entropy \eqref{eq:cRenormFinal} is given by\footnote{$\kappa_d=1$ in this case.}

-Again, we write this expression in terms of the field theory observables, that is, the conical singularity parameter $n$ and the monodromies for the background gauge field of the flavour symmetries ($\mu_{F},\mu_{F'}$)
+Again, we write this expression in terms of the field theory observables, that is, the conical singularity parameter $n$ and the monodromies for the background gauge field of the flavour symmetries ($\mu_{\FF},\mu_{\FF'}$)

 Interestingly, this quantity can be expressed in terms of observables intrinsic to the defect \cite{Conti:2025wwf}: the defect Weyl anomaly $b$ and its conformal weight $h_{D}$.
-For backgrounds dual to supersymmetric codimension-2 conformal monodromy defects in 4D $\mathcal{N}=4$ SYM, these observables were computed in \cite{Arav:2024exg} using holographic renormalization.
+For backgrounds dual to supersymmetric codimension-2 conformal monodromy defects in 4D $\mathcal{N}=4$ SYM, these observables were computed in \cite{Arav:2024exg}.
 For our solutions